-- A cybersecurity team consisting of experienced and knowledgeable employees that interface with consultants and vendors. - Appropriate plans designed to provide a framework for handling high-severity security incidents and facilities coordination across multiple parts of the Company; - Differentiated layers of controls, including embedding security into our technology investments;

-Investments just the set just like a page and manifering. - Investments into threat intelligence and monitoring; - Cybersecurity testing for both training and threat detection purposes; and - Annual cybersecurity awareness trainings.
+- A cybersecurity team consisting of experienced and knowledgeable employees that interface with consultants and vendors: - Appropriate plans designed to provide a framework for handling high-severity security incidents and facilitate coordination across multiple parts of the Company; - Differentiated layers of controls, including embedding security into our technology investments; - · Investments into threat intelligence and monitoring; - Cybersecurity testing for both training and threat detection purposes; and - · Annual cybersecurity awareness trainings.

-In response to the recent SEC cybersecurity disclosure rule, we have updated our cybersecurity program to incorporate the rule's requirements to report any potential material cybersecurity incidents to our Board and, if deemed to be material, as appropriate or required, disclose such a material incident via a Form 8-K within four (4) business days of determining the occurrence of such a cybersecurity incident.
+We will report any material cybersecurity incidents to our Board and, if deemed to be material, as appropriate or required, publicly disclose such a material incident via a Current Report on Form 8-K within four (4) business days of determining the occurrence of such a material cybersecurity incident.